LabVIEW-Community-CI-CD/labview-icon-editor/docs/coding-hours.md

 The **Coding-hours report** workflow runs weekly and can also be triggered manually.
 It performs the following steps:

 1. **Collect statistics** – The job checks out all three repositories and runs `git-hours` to calculate commit hours per contributor.
 The aggregated report is saved as `git-hours.json` and archived as a workflow artifact.
 2. **Build the KPIs site** – Using this aggregated data, a simple HTML dashboard is generated under a `site/` directory.
 This directory is then uploaded as a Pages artifact.
+The page includes a section for each repository in addition to organization-wide totals.
 3. **Deploy** – The site artifact is deployed to GitHub Pages so everyone can view the latest dashboard covering all repositories.

 ## Viewing the dashboard